“Are you mormon?”

 6. Remember the birth of Christ

-Find a friend who has kids, and ask to go to their kid's nativity play.
+Find a friend who has a child, and ask to go to their kid's nativity play.
 End of.
 You don’t need alcohol for this.
-Who needs alcohol to watch children re-enact an age old story involving a housing crisis and an unwanted pregnancy.
-And if you do it is probably a sign you are not ready to be a parent.
+Who needs alcohol to watch children re-enact an age old story involving a housing crisis and an unwanted pregnancy?
+And if you do it is probably a sign you are not ready to be legally responsible for a minor.

 7. Move to a different country for the month